 Recently, I was invited by friends to visit Singapore, and since I was spending five months in Asia, I could not miss the opportunity.

-As one of the hubs in Southeast Asia, many people just do a layover in Singapore and others even sleep at Singapore Airport.
+As one of the hubs in Southeast Asia, some people just do a layover in Singapore and others even sleep at Singapore Airport.
 But the city has a very interesting contrast of impressive skyscrapers, green areas (more than 50 % of its surface area is covered by greenery), colonial houses, and also a medley of Chinese, Indian, and Malay influences.
 Thus, the city has Buddhist temples, Indian temples and neighborhoods, and even a huge mosque in the Arab streets.

 The Enchanting Gardens by the Bay

 There are many things to do in Singapore, but as soon as I arrived, checked in and had lunch, the first thing that I wanted to do was…?
 Exactly, I wanted to see the Gardens by the Bay.

 I decided to walk all the way from my hotel in Chinatown to Marina Bay Sands (a 40min walk), to get a taste of the city.
 And what a city!!
 The Marina Bay Sands Building and Singapore’s skyline are extraordinary.

-Gardens by the Bay, situated next to Marina Bay Sands, is a large public garden which houses two huge climate controled conservatories – the Flower Dome and the Cloud Forest as well as a cluster of gigantic Super Trees.
+Gardens by the Bay, situated next to Marina Bay Sands, is a large public garden which houses two huge climate controlled conservatories – the Flower Dome and the Cloud Forest as well as a cluster of gigantic Super Trees.